Part 1: How to create and submit your video

 The Master Form will be performed in 2 parts: Continuous moves & Individual moves.

 For the Continuous moves, all required Master Form moves will be performed without stopping 1 time, utilizing the correct transitions from one move to another.
 The student will make a formal presentation, salute and begin the Master Form facing the camera, but the student will face in other directions during this portion of the test.
 This gives the instructor the opportunity to evaluate the student’s ability to correctly execute the Direction and Order of the Master Form.

 The formal presentation reads as follows: “Judges, my name is <STUDENT’s NAME>, and with your permission I will be performing Master Form.
 May I please begin.”

 For the Individual moves, only the newly required Master Form moves should be performed with the student facing the camera.
 For example, if testing for Red Belt, you would only perform individual moves for moves 31-40.
 No matter what direction the student ends up in at the end of the previous move, the student should reset their body so that they are facing the camera again before executing another move.
 This gives the instructor the opportunity to evaluate the student’s ability to correctly execute the Targets and Stances of the Master Form.
 Each move will be performed 2 times, with a parent or friend giving the name of the move and the following commands in English:

 When you are done recording Master form, you may pause the recording and take a break before moving on to Jujitsu (if required).

 Section 3: Jujitsu Escapes

 All Jujitsu Escapes should be performed facing sideways to the camera, just like you would when performing during a belt exam.
 Each hold will be performed 3 times, with a friend or classmate (NOT a family member) acting as the “attacker”.
-The student will demonstrate 3 different Jujitsu Escapes for each hold.
+The student will demonstrate 3 different Jujitsu Escapes for each hold (when applicable).